theories

 We can pick up a spoon accurately in an instant without thinking.
 It just happens.
-The algorithm for everything that goes into this complex movement could take a lifetime to analyse.
-And yet we just do it.
+It could take a lifetime to write an algorithm for this and yet we just do it.

-Therapy and healing are much more complex.
-No description could fully convey what is happening.
-Attempts to formulate, brand and commercialise therapy methods is like trying to patent, bottle and sell the wind.
+Therapy and healing are more complex.
+No description can fully convey what is happening.
+Attempts to formulate, brand and commercialise therapies is like trying to patent, bottle and sell the wind.

-Generally theories of therapy and personality repackage cultural assumptions around one or two key concepts.
-Convincing stories shaped to accommodate the conventions of the day.
-They usually wind up being applied beyond the workable limits of their original intentions and underlying assumptions and allow us to lose sight of the detailed complexities of the real world in a maze of over-generalised concepts.
+Generally theories of therapy and personality repackage cultural assumptions around a few concepts.
+Convincing stories that accommodate the conventions of the day.
+They usually wind up being applied beyond the workable limits of their original assumptions and let us lose sight of the complexities of the real world in a maze of over-generalised concepts.

 therapy frameworks

-Therapists use the language and logic of theoretical frameworks to arrange their thoughts and their repertoire of responses to situations.
-Even if they seem like dogma, hype and window dressing and the methods seem like religious liturgy they do provide legitimacy, a vocabulary, an excuse to be with clients.
+Therapists use the language and logic of theoretical frameworks to arrange their thoughts and their repertoire of responses.
+Even if they seem like dogma, hype and window dressing and the methods seem like religious liturgy they do provide legitimacy, a vocabulary, and an excuse to be together.
 We have to start somewhere.

 in practice